-For the fixed, enclosed welding workstations within the facility, such as the Thin Panel Plate Line (Figure 3-2), Block Assembly Line, and Repair Shop, NASSCO installed fume capture and control systems with high-efficiency particulate air (HEPA) filters.
-As a result, NASSCO reduced welding emissions in these locations by at least 90%.
-These systems meet T-BARCT for Thin Panel Plate Line, Block Assembly Line, and Repair Shop operations.
+In addition to these BMPs, NASSCO installed several capture and control systems to reduce TAC emissions from its fixed, enclosed welding workstations within the facility.
+For example, NASSCO's Thin Panel Plate Line (Figure 3-2), Block Assembly Line, and Repair Shop feature fume capture and control systems with high-efficiency particulate air (HEPA) filters.
+As a result, NASSCO has reduced welding emissions in these locations by at least 90%.